tooevangelist/paysuper-docs/content/en/getting-started/quick-start.md

 [The PaySuper Onboarding](/getting-started/onboarding/) is necessary for a [Payment Form](/getting-started/glossary/#payment-form) and PaySuper itself to work with your data.
 Be sure to complete the onboarding before you can make use of this guide.

 ## 2. Add your Project and Products
-Fill in all applicable information for your [Project and Products](/getting-started/project-products/#set-up-your-project-and-products) (Game keys, Virtual items or Virtual currency) in [PaySuper Admin]().
+Fill in all applicable information for your [Project and Products](/getting-started/project-products/#set-up-your-project-and-products) (Game keys, Virtual items or Virtual currency) in PaySuper Admin.
 Having a single Project and a single Product is enough to start.

 ## 3. Create a Payment Form instance
 You can use PaySuper JavaScript SDK to create an instance of a Payment Form with just a few lines of code.
-[PaySuper SJ SDK](https://github.com/paysuper/paysuper-js-sdk) is open source with the source code available on github.
+[PaySuper SJ SDK](https://github.com/paysuper/paysuper-js-sdk) is open source with the source code available on GitHub.

-You should generate secure strings of order and user parameters with [Tokens API](/api-reference/token/#endpoints).
+You should generate a secure string of order and user parameters with [Tokens API](/api-reference/token/#endpoints).

 > Check out the [example code snippet](https://github.com/paysuper/paysuper-js-sdk#usage) to get started with PaySuper JS SDK.
 > Be sure to include your own order parameters.
 Notice that some parameters are of string type.